run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

     docker push ${CLIENT_IMAGE_AND_TAG}
     ```

-    Finally, run the diagnostics tool:
+    Run the binary with the `--image` parameter to modify the diagnostics image to be used:

     ``` bash
     chmod +x ./preinstall-diagnostics-darwin-arm64 && \
     ./preinstall-diagnostics-darwin-arm64 \